PhrotonPhage/tankgame/readme.txt

 -Added controls A, D, S for classic mode
 -Can unshield with 'W' but not functional yet
--Added text "SCORE" in classic mode
+-Added text "SCORE" in classic mode v0.3.0.1 Alpha build 985 - July 11, 2020
+-Removed "Coming Soon" text while pressing 'W'
+-Added shooting in classic mode
+-Added shooting trail in classic mode
+-Moved "SCORE" text down to be used with playername in classic mode -Added Ammunition counter in classic mode.
+Does not work properly.
+-Added Health points in classic mode.
+Does not work yet.
+-Minor changes to versioning
+-Changed build date text in Info page
+-Added an info to determine wheter the program is x64 or x86 -Added highscore and recent score in classic mode -Added game over screen in classic mode
+-Added game restart.
+Only occurs when lost 1 life in classic mode